Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914

 \section{Abstract}

 We propose a new scenario for the evolution of a binary of primordial black holes (PBHs).
-We consider the dynamical friction by ambient dark matter and gravitational interaction between a binary and a circumbinary disk, assuming PBHs do not constitute the bulk of dark matter.
-After the turnaround, a PBH binary loses the energy and angular momentum by the two processes, which are very effective for a typical configuration.
-Finally the binary coalesces due to the emission of gravitational waves in a time scale much shorter than the age of the universe.
+We consider a dynamical friction by ambient dark matter, scattering of dark matter particles with a highly eccentric orbit besides the standard two-body relaxation process to refill the loss cone, and interaction between the binary and a circumbinary disk, assuming that PBHs do not constitute the bulk of dark matter.
+Binary PBHs lose the energy and angular momentum by these processes, which could be sufficiently efficient for a typical configuration.
+Such a binary coalesces due to the gravitational wave emission in a time scale much shorter than the age of the universe.
 We estimate the density parameter of the resultant gravitational wave background.
-Astrophysical implication concerning supermassive black holes is also discussed.
+Astrophysical implication concerning the formation of intermediate-mass to supermassive black holes is also discussed.